My name is Keisha Douglas.

 As the person behind Mitochondrian Productions, I’d like to welcome you.
 I received my B.F.A. in film and television from Savannah College of Art and Design, and writing is a passion I’ve had since writing short stories for our parents to “buy” in elementary school.

 As for how I made filmmaking my life’s passion, I don’t have an epic tale of meeting Spielberg.

-No, I don’t have an epic tale of meeting Spielberg and how he chewed on a handkerchief while giving me his secrets to filmmaking.
 Instead, dissecting a fetal pig or growing bacteria in a Petri dish were the highlights of my childhood as I dove head first into studying to become a marine biologist.
 In my mind, I was set on swimming with Tiger Sharks for the rest of eternity.
-Strange stares.

-Three years later, I was accepted into UCSC for Marine Biology and SCAD for film and television.
-I decided to say goodbye to my passion for science and took a chance on film.
+During my final year of high school, I was accepted into UCSC’s Marine Biology program and SCAD’s film and television program.
+And thanks to my love for acting and an aspiration to direct, I decided to say goodbye to my passion for science and took a chance on directing for films.

 And then I found my niche.

 After my second attempt at making a music video for the One Republic song “Stop and Stare”, I knew I had fallen in love.
 I can’t quite get it out ofmy head.